Honors College Student Resources

 From side-by-side research with your professors to assuming peer leadership positions, there are many ways to learn outside the classroom available exclusively to Honors students.

-The Honors Program Writing Center provides Honors students the opportunity to work on any written assignments one-on-one with a trained tutor.
+The Honors College Writing Center provides Honors students the opportunity to work on any written assignments one-on-one with a trained tutor.
 Because writing is a complex process, the goal of the Honors Writing Center is to help students become better writers through constructive dialogue.

 Browse our listing of in-house as well as national scholarship opportunities available to help finance your education.